 Where pre-positioning of the fire-start mechanism is involved, the Council (or Pyramid) fire lay is the preferred style.
 By building the various layers with dry kindling between the wood pieces, you can easily conceal your fire start material.
-The natural structure of this style of fire also leaves a 'chamber' in the centre that is just what you need to place your fire start mechanism in, so that any material that has to be added to cause ignition can drop on to the mechanism.
+The natural structure of this style of fire also leaves a 'chamber' in the center that is just what you need to place your fire start mechanism in, so that any material that has to be added to cause ignition can drop onto the mechanism.

 Should your fire start involve material being flown in - such as for the 'Flaming Arrow' fire start - then the Tepee style fire lay might be the choice.
-Where the 'arrow' enters the fire lay, an opening can be left in the fire material which can be well packed with dry kindling and other quick combustibles.
+Where the 'arrow' enters the fire lay, an opening can be left in the fire material which can be well-packed with dry kindling and other quick combustibles.

 One item that I strongly discourage from being included in any fire lay - regardless of the weather conditions - is liquid fuel (white gas; naphtha; charcoal starter fuel, etc.) as the results can be somewhat unpredictable if used with some of the ideas presented here.
 Any scouter who needs this to get a fire going is probably not suited to trying Magic Fire Start Ideas (see page 3, A Word of Caution, Item #2).